Perennial rice: Perennial and annual rice

 Other wild species in the genus Oryza are also perennial.
 While perennial Oryza rufipogon spreads vegetatively by above-ground stems (stolons), O. longistaminata, O. officinalis, O. australiensis, O. rhizomatis spread by underground stems (rhizomes).

 Potential benefits

-Perennial plants can reduce soil erosion
+Reduced soil erosion

 Farm fields, especially those in the humid tropics, that have been cleared of vegetation or recently plowed are highly vulnerable to soil and nutrient loss through wind or water erosion, soil compaction, and decline in soil organic matter and microbial biomass.

 Eroded fields become less productive and the soil particles and dissolved nutrients cause environmental problems downstream, including hypoxia in oceans and rivers and the silting of reservoirs and waterways.

 Perennial plants regrow quickly after being harvested, re-establishing a protective cover.
 The fields do not need to be plowed after the initial planting.

 Researchers at The International Rice Research Institute (IRRI) believed that perennial rice would "improve the sustainability of food production in the hilly uplands and downstream."